BBVA/mirrorgate/README.md

 # Supported browsers

 In mirrorgate we are using some edge HTML and CSS features so only latest Chrome and Firefox versions is supported for the moment.
-This means that IE and Safari are not current supported.
+This means that IE and Safari are not currently supported.

 # Contributing